openedx/frontend-app-account/README.rst

 Environment Variables/Setup Notes
 =================================

 This MFE is configured via environment variables supplied at build time.
-All micro-frontends have a shared set of required environment variables, as documented in the Open edX Developer Guide under `Required Environment Variables <https://edx.readthedocs.io/projects/edx-developer-docs/en/latest/developers_guide/micro_frontends_in_open_edx.html#required-environment-variables>`__.
+All micro-frontends have a shared set of required environment variables, as documented in the `Configuration documentation`_.

 The account settings micro-frontend also supports the following additional variable: